IEC 60904-9:2020 Standard for Solar Simulators

 The Endeas Quicksun 550CE achieves Class A+ spectral match with a spectral coverage of 100% and a spectral deviation of 33%.

-The Endeas Quicksun 550CE Module Testing Station, which houses a Class A+A+A+ xenon-lamp-based solar simulator, is almost identical to Newport’s Sol3A in terms of spectral coverage and spectral deviation, because they are both based on the same fundamental technologies with the same limitations.
-The sharpness of the peaks in comparison to Newport could easily be attributed to spectrometer sensitivity or resolution.
+The Endeas Quicksun 550CE Module Testing Station, which houses a Class A+A+A+ xenon-lamp-based solar simulator, is almost identical to Newport’s Sol3A in terms of spectral coverage and spectral deviation because they are both based on the same fundamental technologies with the same limitations.
+The sharpness of the peaks compared to Newport could easily be attributed to spectrometer sensitivity or resolution.

 Wavelabs SINUS-220 LED Class AAA Solar Simulator